Welcome to Cape Fear Regional Theatre’s Education Department.

 ABOUT CFRT’S INTERNSHIP PROGRAM

-CFRT’s Internship Program offers internships which are designed to give high school and college students from Fayetteville and its surrounding areas a serious and intensive experience in the field of technical theatre and theatre management.
+CFRT’s Internship Program offers internships which are designed to give high school students from Fayetteville and its surrounding areas a serious and intensive experience in the field of technical theatre and theatre management.
 Applicants are expected to be self-motivated, committed, and willing to learn a vast set of theatrical skills.
 Primary internship activities include practical experience with and classes on sound, lighting, set, properties, running crew, and stage management.
 Additional opportunities are also available in such departments as Education and Outreach, Marketing, and Office Management.

 In CFRT’s Internship Program, you will discover within yourself new talents; engage in hands-on training with professional artists not only from Fayetteville and the surrounding region, but also New York, Los Angeles, and Chicago; and receive professional training ahead of your peers.